dustinhennis/dustinhennis.github.io/_posts/2020-05-01-how-to-put-events-into-cloudwatch.md

 layout: post
 ---

 The following provides an overview of how to manually inject messages into AWS CloudWatch log streams.
-This can be usefule for testing any CloudWatch metric filters looking for specific log messages.
+This can be useful for testing any CloudWatch metric filters looking for specific log messages.

 ### Create events file (ie. events.json)